replit/kaboom/doc/intro.md

 - `sprite()` makes it render as a sprite, with the `"bean"` sprite we just loaded with `loadSprite()`
 - `pos()` gives it a position on screen, at X: 80 Y: 40
 - `area()` gives it a collider area, so we can check for collisions with other characters later on
-- `body()` gives it a physical body, making it fall due to gravity and ability to jump
+- `body()` gives it a physical body, making it fall due to gravity and ability to jump,

 We're also testing out our player character with a little interaction here. `onKeyPress()` registers an event that runs every time user presses a certain key.
 In this case, we're calling the `.jump()` method (which is provided by the `body()` component) when `"space"` key is pressed.
 Go ahead and slap that space key!

 With the `body()` component, our Bean is going to keep falling into oblivion if we don't hit "space" key enough.
-Let's add a solid platform for Bean to land on.
+Let's add a static platform for Bean to land on.

 ```js
 // add platform